PSUmodeling/Cycles/docs/index.md

 ### Reinitialization File (\*.reinit)

-Reinitialization files are optional, and typically have a suffix of `.reinit`, but any naming convention can be used as long as it matches the reinitialization file name listed in the control file.
+Re-initialization files are optional, and typically have a suffix of `.reinit`, but any naming convention can be used as long as it matches the reinitialization file name listed in the control file.
 When reinitialization option is used, the model variables of choice will be replaced by the values specified in the reinitialization file.

-The reinitialization file starts with a row of column headers in the order of `ROT_YEAR`, `DOY`, `VARIABLE`, and `VALUE`.
+The reinitialization file starts with a row specifying `YEAR`, and `DOY`.
-Each line that follows describes the reinitialization of one model variable.
+`YEAR` and `DOY` set the simulation year and the numerical day of the year that reinitialization occurs.

-`ROT_YEAR` and `DOY` set the year in the rotation and the numerical day of the year that reinitialization occurs.
+The re-reinitialization variables are organized in a table-like fashion.

-`VARIABLE` determines the variable that needs to be reinitialized.
+The header lines describe the names of the variables, and the values follow.
 Currently, the following options are available:
- SMC (soil moisture; m3/m3),
+ SMC (m3/m3),
  NO3 (kg/ha),
  NH4 (kg/ha),
  SOC (Mg/ha),